Revolt-srl/localres-marketplace-service/README.md

 - Docker: the service is containerized using the Docker technology, to make the project run you will need a machine with docker enabled
 - An application in the Algorand Blockchain
 - A PostgreSQL compatible database
+- A service that will schedule the execution

 ### The application in the Algorand Blockchain
 To register the transaction using the blockchain technology, this service need a blockchain application in the Algorand environment.